 - A list of included programs and macros to serve as a “packing list,” so that users of the code pack can be sure that their pack is complete.

 3. User Guide: Includes information on how to use the code pack, along with guidance for researchers who may have different source files and/or programming environments available.
 The target audience for this document is researchers who wish to create SCDM-compliant tables using Medicaid/CHIP data.
 While the programs in the Code Pack documented above are specific to the processing of the Medicaid and CHIP data within the VRDC, we anticipate that the mapping information, specifically, will be of use to all researchers.

-The associated files on this site are for Sentinel TAF RIF (CMS Medicaid and CHIP source files) ETL version one utilizing SCDM version 8.0.0, approved by Sentinel in June 2022.
+The associated files on this site are for Sentinel TAF RIF (CMS Medicaid and CHIP source files) ETL1 utilizing SCDM version 8.0.0, approved by Sentinel in June 2022.

 - SAS version 9.4 or later

 - The content on this page is technical and intended for use by scientists, analysts, and programmers, in various areas of expertise.

 - This SAS program package uses source data from the Centers for Medicare and Medicaid Services (CMS) 100% Transformed Medicaid Statistical Information System (T-MSIS) Analytic Files Research Identifiable File (TAF RIF) source data from 2014 through 2018.
 The SAS program package was designed for execution within CMS’s Virtual Research Data Center (VRDC) environment administered by the Research Data Assistance Center (ResDAC) with the following technical resources:

 - VRDC access provisioned with 32Gbytes of RAM